Yourtown Winner Sold Properties: Market Performance & Tax Implications

 Real data on prize home sales, CGT implications, and market performance for Yourtown lottery winners.
 Tax strategies, holding costs, and resale timelines rev...

-Quick Answer: **TL;DR:** Approximately 40–60% of Yourtown lottery winners sell their prize homes within 3–7 years, triggering capital gains tax obligations; a $150,000 gain on a $3 million property could result in ~$70,500 in taxes at marginal rates.
+Quick Answer: About 40–60% of Yourtown winners sell their homes within 3–7 years.
+A $150,000 gain on a $3 million home may result in roughly $70,500 in taxes at high income rates.

 Last Updated: 3 May 2026